Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - IPNS: intersection of multiple objects
 - OPNS: multiple points define the object

 IPNS and OPNS methods store the object data in different values of CGA.
-Both are connected by dualization and can be converted into the other.
+Both are connected by dualization and can be converted into the other. n-blades of one is 5-n blades of the other.
+Example: IPNS 2-blades of a line is 3-blades in OPNS mode.
+The values are stored at different places.

 A classification in literature is between flat (line, plane) and round (circle, sphere) objects.